dhansel/ArduinoFDC/README.md

 8 | S_NOTRACK0  | When trying to move the read head to track 0, the TRACK0 signal was not seen, even after stepping more than 80 tracks. | - pins STEP (2), STEPDIR (3), SELECT (5/13) or TRACK0 (11) not properly connected
 9 | S_VERIFY    | When reading back data that was just written, the data did not match | - pins WRITEGATE (10) or WRITEDATA (9) not properly connected<br/>- disk is write protected and WRITEPROTECT (12) pin is not connected <br/> - bad disk
 10 | S_READONLY | Attempting to write to a write-protected disk | - disk is write protected

+## Acknowledgements

+The ArduDOS functionality would not have been possible without ChaN's brilliant [FatFS](http://elm-chan.org/fsw/ff/00index_e.html) library.

+The XModem communication uses the arduino-xmodem code available at https://code.google.com/archive/p/arduino-xmodem.